Giannis Antetokounmpo

+For his sporting achievements in his discipline, on July 10, 2024, the Hellenic Olympic Committee designated him as the Greek flag bearer for the Paris 2024 Olympic Games, along with race walker Antigoni Drisbioti.

 Early life

-Giannis Sina Ugo Adetokunbo was born in Athens, Greece, on December 6, 1994, the son of immigrants from Nigeria.
-His father had been a soccer player in Nigeria, while his mother was a high jumper.
+As the son of immigrants from Nigeria, Giannis Sina Ougko Adetokunbo was born in Athens, Greece, on December 6, 1994.
+His father was a soccer player and his mother was a high jumper in Nigeria.
 Three years earlier, they had moved from Lagos, leaving their firstborn son, Francis, under the care of his grandparents.
-Adetokunbo grew up in the Athens neighborhood of Sepolia, and described his home as a "Nigerian home" with "no Greek culture.
-It’s straight-up Nigerian culture."
+Adetokunbo grew up in the Athens neighborhood of Sepolia in a primarily Nigerian household.
 His parents, as immigrants without work permits, could not easily find work, so Giannis and his older brother Thanasis helped by hawking watches, handbags, and sunglasses in the streets.
 In 2007, Adetokunbo started playing basketball.

 Although Adetokunbo and three of his four brothers were born in Greece, they did not automatically receive Greek citizenship as Greek nationality law follows jus sanguinis.
-People deemed him an outsider.
-He said that he was considered "not Greek enough" because of his parents' heritage and his different skin color, while Nigerians in the African neighborhoods of Greece criticized him for not understanding either the Yoruba or Igbo languages.
+Growing up, he sometimes felt like an outsider to both the Greek and Nigerian communities in Athens due to his parents' heritage and different skin color in the former, and due to his lack of understanding of the Yoruba or Igbo languages in the latter.
 For the first 18 years of his life, Adetokunbo could not travel outside the country and was effectively stateless, having no papers from Greece or Nigeria.
-He was eventually issued Greek citizenship on May 9, 2013, less than two months before the 2013 NBA Draft.
+He was eventually issued Greek citizenship on May 9, 2013, less than two months before the NBA draft.